 - These birds tend to form huge flocks for migration.

-- These birds are very bold and are known to attack bigger birds if they think they are a threat to the nest.
+- These birds are very bold and are known to attack bigger birds if they think they threaten the nest.

-- The male displays his red shoulder patches when he is singing.
+- The male displays his red shoulder patches when singing.

 - One male red-winged blackbird can mate with several female birds.